swoicik/swoicik.github.io/_pages/about.md

 Some of the tools I used to do this work

 ## Hardware
-Apple iPad – This is my daily driver and what I use the most.
+Apple iPad Mini – This is my daily driver and what I use the most.
 I’ve talked about it more in [this post](/2017/the-frictionless-computer/).

 Dell Inspiron 3000 Series – A good, cheap laptop.
 Wiped clean and installed Elementary OS as soon as I bought it.
 It mostly stays on my desk.